 Touch is so essential, it helps your baby in so many ways.
 Intellectual growth, regulation of temperature, heart rate, and sleeping and awake patterns.
 It helps your baby with motor skills.
 In cultures that promote this it is actually proven that as they grow into adults, there is less physical violence in their lives.

 Wear, or carry your baby as often as possible.
-Skin to skin contact is essential especially in the early years.
+Skin to skin contact is essential, especially in the early years.
 Bathe with your baby.
 Sleep in the same room for the first year of life.
-Massage and as much contact as possible is so important.
+Massage and as much contact as possible are so important.

 Do not use strollers, seats, swings and jumpers to replace your hands.
 It is not bad to use these and they are important for development in other areas but carry or wear as much as you can in the first year.

 Making sure your child sleeps is so important.
 Noticing their natural sleep rhythms, and signs of tiredness.

 This is just as essential as making sure they eat healthily!

 Getting your child on to a routine is important BUT do not keep them awake when they are tired, or force them to sleep when they are not tired for the sake of routine.

 Establish a Routine to unwind for bedtime, as well as for naps.
 Be consistent, allow your baby to expect whats next and help them to unwind and prepare for sleep.

 Co-sleeping does not necessarily mean sharing a bed but being in close proximity when sleeping.
 Our agency requires the baby to be in the same room for the first year.
 Currently our 3 month old sleeps in her rock ‘n play (recommended elevated sleeping by Doctor because of severe reflux- she chokes on her spit up and is uncomfortable straight on her back) right beside me in bed, or in her doc-a tot in our bed.